Orbis-Tertius/coq-tinyram/README.md

 # `coq-tinyram`

-Current plan: advance the `vnTinyRAM` emulator in coq, figure out the rest of it later.
+This implements a fully formalized virtual machine for the (Harvard) TinyRam architecture.

+Future plans are to extend it with an assembler and compiler from some more abstract imperative language, and C, eventually.

-`vnTinyRam` description: `papers/TinyRAM-spec-2.000.pdf`
+`TinyRam` description: `papers/TinyRAM-spec-2.000.pdf`

 ## Build and launch emacs or vscodium with coq available, for an interactive session